A dangerous bleeding in the brain can be the cause of a sudden and severe headache that comes on during weightlifting.

 Rising Blood Pressure when Lifting Weights

-- It’s important that you realize that bodybuilding, powerlifting, etc., does not actually CAUSE an aneurysm.
+It’s important that you realize that bodybuilding, powerlifting, etc., do not actually CAUSE an aneurysm.

 A dilated cerebral blood vessel is a rare occurrence, especially in younger adults.

 Risk factors are smoking and hypertension – which don’t go hand-in-hand with health conscious people who take their muscle building seriously.

 Now if you don’t smoke, have normal blood pressure and are a younger adult – and one day you get hit with head pain at the gym – you should still see a doctor.